artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

 5. The blue hyperlinks allow Users to drill down into the hierarchy of the :term:`archival description` selected.
 Clicking on a top-level description in the Move page will display the description's lower levels of description
-   - for example, clicking on a :term:`fonds` would reveal the series or sous- fonds below it, and clicking on the series would then reveal the files below it.
-To orient yourself, a :term:`breadcrumb trail` will appear above the list of potential archival descriptions, indicating where in the :term:`archival unit's <archival unit>` you are currently located - this is intented to help Users understand if they are moving the record to a sous-fonds, series, sub-series, or a file.
+   - for example, clicking on a :term:`fonds` would reveal the series below it, and clicking on the series would then reveal the files below the series.
+To orient yourself, a :term:`breadcrumb trail` will appear above the list of potential archival descriptions, indicating where in the :term:`archival unit's <archival unit>` you are currently located - this is intented to help Users understand if they are moving the record to a subfonds, series, sub-series, or a file.

 .. image:: images/move-breadcrumb.*
    :align: center